naher94/rehanbutt.com/_articles/product-principles-strategies.markdown

     </div>
     <div class="cell medium-6">
       <h2>Opinionated Software</h2>
       <p>Software should be opinionated.
-Its the only way software can excel at the task at hand.
+It's the only way software can excel at the task at hand.
 Flexible software lets everyone invent their own workflows, which can create chaos as the user group scales.
 And distracts the team from the product vision.</p>
     </div>
   </div>
 </div>